 As part of carrying out your instructions, it may be necessary for us to instruct third parties (e.g. foreign lawyers or patent agents) to act on your behalf.
 Such third parties are not part of this Firm.
 Whilst we shall endeavour to select third parties whose performance and expertise we regard as being of good quality, we will not be liable for any losses, liabilities, costs or expenses arising as a result of any default or negligence on the part of any such third parties.

-Except as may be required by the Proceeds of Crime Act, or equivalent legislation, any information given to us that might reasonably be expected to be of a confidential nature, or that you inform us is confidential, will normally be treated as such.
-Information and materials given to us will be kept under conditions of normal office security.
+Except as may be required by the Proceeds of Crime Act, or equivalent legislation, any information given to us that might reasonably be expected to be or other legislation of a confidential nature, or that you inform us is confidential, will normally be treated as such.
+Information and materials given to us will be kept under conditions of strict office security.
 Please note that many of the services we undertake on your behalf will result in eventual publication of information as a normal consequence of our action, e.g. filing a patent application or filing a document at an official Patent or Trademark Office.

 In general, communications between a UK Patent Attorney and his client are privileged under Section 280 of the Copyright, Designs and Patents Act 1988; and communications between a UK Trade Mark Attorney and his client are privileged under Section 87 of the Trade Marks Act 1994.
 This means that others, including the courts, are not entitled to discover the content of such communications where they concern professional advice.
 Please note that the privileged status of a letter or other document can be lost if it, or its contents, are disseminated to persons other than the addressee of the document.
 In rare circumstances the courts may rule that such privilege is lost or does not apply.
 In that event we accept no liability in respect of any loss whatsoever incurred by you or any other party as a direct or indirect consequence of the loss or absence of privilege.